 Meeting the demand for suburban residential land outside the city, landowners platted 36 new subdivisions in the six months leading up to March 1927.
-This expansion included farm lands to the north and east of the city.
+As a result, this expansion included farm lands to the north and east of the city.
 E. A. Earll subdivided his land north of Thomas Road and east of 16th Street in February of 1927.

 Construction of Earll lace Begins

 By early March 1927, Earll’s builder, George McGinnis, started construction on three more Tudor Revival and Bungalow brick homes.
-The large lots, all measuring a quarter or third of an acre had soft water pumped to the site.
+Then, the large lots, all measuring a quarter or third of an acre now had soft water pumped to the site.

 Starting Home Prices In Earll Place

 In February, Earll offered the quarter-acre tracts for $350 and the third-acre lots for $385.
 The homes had many modern conveniences: “wonderful kitchen, containing Lasto sink, Hotpoint automatic range, electric water heater, breakfast nook, etc. Just the place for the discriminating housewife.”
-A buyer could have this home for $4,750, or a smaller but similar one at 1681 E. Earll Drive for just $3,900.
+Therefore, a buyer could have this home for $4,750, or a smaller but similar one at 1681 E. Earll Drive for just $3,900.
 Homeowners could enjoy “city conveniences and no city taxes.”
 By February 1928, Earll had invested $75,000 worth of improvements in the subdivision, and had sold two homes that he had built on speculation.